christianThardy/christianThardy.github.io/amplification-suppression.md

 <br>

-Which mirrors my finding that models consistently come up with suppression mechanisms with varying implementations that have significantly unstable negative eigenvalues.
+Which mirrors my finding that models consistently come up with suppression mechanisms of varying implementations that have significantly unstable negative eigenvalues.
 Despite my analysis focusing on OV matrices rather than Hessians, the eigenvalue trajectories are consistently positive, with some that have frequent sign changes into negative regions.

 This could roughly explain the diverse suppression strategies I observed across models (Gemma 2-2B's persistent high suppression vs. the Llama family's broad calibrated suppression vs. Pythia 1.4B's phase-shifted suppression).
-The varying implementations of suppression could be a direct result of the instability of negative eigenspaces during training, which is maybe why architectures develop different suppression mechanisms that operate the same on similar tasks.
+The varying implementations of suppression could be a direct result of the instability of negative eigenspaces during training, which is may be why architectures develop different suppression mechanisms that operate the same on similar tasks.

 It's plausible that the instability contributes to *discovered* behaviors, so the network discovers viable suppression strategies through stochastic gradient interactions or phase changes during training rather than converging to a single canonical implementation.